Kinta Valley

 It forms the largest tin field along the Siamese-Malayan peninsula tin belt.
 It has been mined since ancient times by indigenous peoples but more intensively mined by the Chinese and Europeans since the end of the nineteenth century.
 Today, the modern Kinta district is one of the ten administrative districts of Perak.
 In 2018, the valley was declared Malaysia's second national geopark.

-Geographical definition
+Geographic definition

-The Kinta Valley consists of the city of Ipoh and the municipality of Batu Gajah in the Kinta District and also the towns of Gopeng and Kampar in Kampar district.

-It borders the town of Sungai Siput located in the Kuala Kangsar District to the north, Parit (Central Perak region) to the west, the Batang Padang valley to the south, and Lojing (Kelantan) and Cameron Highlands (Pahang) to the east.

-Politics

-The Kinta Valley covers the parliamentary constituencies of Ipoh West and East, Tambun, Batu Gajah, Gopeng and Kampar.

-Local government in the Kinta Valley includes, from north to south: